imperatormk/KeyDebouncer/README.md

 ---

-Thanks to https://github.com/GiacomoLaw/Keylogger for the base program!
+Thanks to https://github.com/GiacomoLaw/Keylogger (and subsequently https://github.com/caseyscarborough/keylogger) for the base program!

 ---